 Another report says that “The decision reached today was made in consultation with the family, and takes into consideration their wishes.”

-Finally, there was this, from the prosecutors’ official statement:
+Finally, there was this, from the prosecutors’ official statement (no longer online):

 The loss of three beautiful children is an unimaginable tragedy, and our hearts still break for the family.
 Their grace during this incident has been truly remarkable.
 May peace continue to be with them as they move forward.
 Let the deaths of these children serve as a reminder to use care while driving, and take care of one another.